Ordinary MenSouth Pole '29

 ALE flight & rescue cover

-Antarctic Logistics & Expeditions handle the Ilyushin flight, weather windows, and standby SAR.
+In active dialogue with Antarctic Logistics & Expeditions from the planning phase.
+They handle the Ilyushin flight, weather windows, and standby SAR.
 Full medevac insurance to FRCS/Punta Arenas.

 04 / MEDICAL